 Is it too good to be true?

-At its simplest, transcendental meditation is repeating a mantra in your head as you sit cross-legged in the lotus position on the floor with your eyes closed.
+At its simplest, transcendental meditation is repeating a mantra in your head as you sit cross-legged, preferably in the lotus position on the floor with your eyes closed.
 This mantra will be personally taught to you by someone involved with a Maharishi organisation.

-It doesn’t really require that much concentration, effort, or a particular technique.
+Meditating doesn’t really require that much concentration, effort, or even a particular technique.
 You can do it without having to drastically change your lifestyle, especially if you’re really busy and cannot always hit the floor and adopt the lotus position.

 Learning to meditate can help calm you down, which is one of the main objectives of the discipline.